BS-MS: Accelerated Degree Program BS / MS

 This fast-track program enables high-achieving students to begin their graduate degree in their senior year of the freshwater sciences program.
 Up to 21 credits can be applied toward both a bachelor’s degree and a master’s degree.
 The five-year program consists of 3½ years in undergraduate status and 1½ years in graduate status.

 You can customize your accelerated degree by combining aquatic science and/or water policy.
-See our Curriculum tab for plans of study.
+See our Plans of Study tab for more information.

 Program Type